uwla/lacl/README.md

    the remaining method name.
 4. It will then call one  of  the  following  `hasPermission`,  `addPermission`, `delPermission`, depending on the method name.
-5. If an argument is passed, it is assumed to be a  class  that  implements  the `PermissionableContract`, provided by this  package.
+5. If an argument is passed,  it  is  assumed  to  be  a  class  that  uses  the `Permissionable` trait, provided  by  this  package.
 The  permission  to  be create/checked/delete will be a model-based permission

 The default convention  is  that  the  permission  name  is  prefixed  with  the